 Permutations: A permutation of a sequence S is simply the members of S arranged in some order.
 For example, a permutation of the integers 1 through n would be those values arranged in some order.
 If the sequence contains n distinct members, then there are n! different permutations for the sequence.
-This is because there are n choices for the first member in the permutation; for each choice of first member there are n-1 choices for the second member, and so on.
+This is because there are n choices for the first member in the permutation; for each choice of first member there are n - 1 choices for the second member, and so on.
 Sometimes one would like to obtain a random permutation for a sequence, that is, one of the n! possible permutations is selected in such a way that each permutation has equal probability of being selected.
-A simple $C^{++}$ function for generating a random permutation is as follows.
-Here, the n values of the sequence are stored in positions 0 through n-1 of array A, function a swap a in array a, and a and a sandom a in the range 0 to a 1 (see the Appendix for more information on a swap and a sandom).
+A simple C^{++} function for generating a random permutation is as follows.
+Here, the n values of the sequence are stored in positions 0 through n-1 of array A, function swap(A, i, j) exchanges elements i and j in array A, and Random(n) returns an integer value in the range 0 to n-1 (see the Appendix for more information on swap and Random).